-Most of the times when your iPhone is acting strange like it’s unresponsive or running slow, which is very rare, a simple restart may fix those problems.
+Most of the time, when your iPhone is acting strangely, like it’s unresponsive or running slow, which is very rare, a simple restart of your iPhone may fix those problems.

-What is iPhone Recovery Mode?
+What Is iPhone Recovery Mode?

-It allows your iPhone to interface with iTunes on your Mac or PC, while iOS is not fully booted.
+It allows your iPhone to interface with iTunes on your Mac or PC, while iOS is not totally booted.

 You should note that you cannot downgrade iOS when in Recovery Mode.
 In that case, you’d need to put your iPhone in DFU Mode, which is one of the three iOS device modes.